Sales rep, Sales manager

 Text: Confirm the text you want to display.

-Link: Enter the variable (e.g., {{sender.primary_scheduling_link}}).
+Link: Enter the field placeholder (e.g., {{sender.primary_scheduling_link}}).

 Method 2

-Insert the variable (e.g., {{sender.primary_scheduling_link}}) directly into the body of the template.
+Insert the field placeholder (e.g., {{sender.primary_scheduling_link}}) directly into the body of the template.

-Highlight the variable.
+Highlight the field placeholder.

 Click the Insert link.